RonanQuigley/isomorphic-hot-reload-boilerplate/README.md

 # Isomoprhic Hot Reload Boilerplate

-Hot reloading of both client and server :fire:
+:fire: Hot reloading of both client and server :fire:

 Project aim is to maximise dev efficiency and your iteration loop out of the box.
 It provides the following tech & features:

 - Webpack 4
 - Express
 - Morgan
 - React
+- React router
 - React hot loader
 - Babel
 - Jest
 - Production ready full-stack builds
 - DotEnv for loading your env files into webpack
 - Automatically opens browser window in development and closes in the event of a node process exit
 - Watches for server side changes and reloads the browser
 - Handles all files in memory for the fastest possible update times.

 If you're looking for a speedier set up than using browser-sync or nodemon, then this might be for you.